 The proximal section of the flexor retinaculum has irregular boundaries.
 This section is merged to and indivisible from the ante-brachial fascia.
 The density of this section varies considerably amongst various specimens.

 - The distal section of the flexor retinaculum consists of an aponeurosis between the thenar and hypo-thenar muscles.
 The thenar muscles (flexor pollicis brevis muscle and to a lesser degree abductor pollicis brevis and opponens pollicis) originate from the radial side of this aponeurosis while, the hypothenar muscles (oppo- nens digiti minimi and flexor digiti minimi brevis) originate from the ulnar element of the aponeurosis.
 This section of the flexor retinaculum has a mean length of 0.99 ± 0.13 cm.

 If the flexor retinaculum compresses the median nerve, carpal tunnel syndrome may occur.
+Symptoms consist of:

 - numbness, and.